Denmead woman in 'desperate' plea for someone to come forward with late-husband's motorbike sold in the 60s

 Denmead woman's 'desperate' plea to retrieve husband's pride and joy after he died of terminal cancer

-A DENMEAD woman is ‘desperate’ to continue a search for her late-husband’s pride and joy after he died cancer.
+A widow is ‘desperate’ to continue a search for her late-husband’s pride and joy after he died cancer.

-Liz Gates, 74, is eager to retrieve husband, Eric’s, vintage 60s motorbike on a search which she is continuing following his death in September 2020, and says she would ‘cry for a week’ if it could be returned to her home near Portsmouth.
+Liz Gates, 74, is eager to retrieve husband, Eric’s, vintage 60s motorbike on a search which she is continuing following his death in September 2020, and says she would ‘cry for a week’ if it could be returned to her home in Denmead.

 Liz and Eric Gates sold the bike, a Triumph Speed Twin, in 1967 from a previous residence at Leigh Park in Botley Drive so they could afford a family car.